Last Updated: 01/18/2022

 - Recent contact prior week with someone who tested positive or is presumed positive for COVID-19, or who you suspect may have COVID-19 based on their symptoms.

 - If you have a pending test for the COVID-19 virus.

 After our production date, if you or someone you were in close contact with within 2 weeks prior to the production date tests positive for COVID-19, please notify the team immediately in order to take the appropriate precautions.

 Our staff will take every precaution to ensure their safety and the safety of others to minimize exposure while working in the field.
 This will include wearing appropriate personal protection equipment (PPE), and maintaining a physical distance of at least six feet from other individuals.

 Our staff has also been trained in spatial awareness and equipment arrangement to enhance protective measures against COVID-19 and will share, when applicable, these practices with others involved in production.

 During the filming we will use appropriate zoom lenses to maintain safe distance.
 We will also use off-camera microphones as a primary source of audio recording.
 If it is essential to attach a lavalier (lapel) microphone we will instruct the subject on how to place it on oneself.

 Those involved in production should follow basic guidelines including but not limited to the proper use of PPE, hand sanitizing, and physical distancing (minimum of six feet, or about the length of a small car).

-Please make sure that you are equipped with an appropriate face covering at all times, except when participating in an interview or spoken remarks at a socially distanced microphone.
+Face coverings must be worn at all times, except when participating in an interview or spoken remarks at a socially distanced microphone.
 The face covering should be at least 3-ply and cover your nose and mouth without slipping while on your face.
 Please be sure to test your face covering for slippage and coverage before meeting with the production team.
-Interviewees will be instructed when they may remove their face covering to participate in the interview.
-If the interviewee needs to move from their chair during the interview, they must inform the production crew and reapply their face covering.